beeware/toga/docs/how-to/contribute-code.rst

       (venv) C:\...>tox -e py-core

 You should get some output indicating that tests have been run.
-You may seek ``SKIPPED`` tests, but shouldn't ever get any ``FAIL`` or ``ERROR`` test results.
+You may see ``SKIPPED`` tests, but shouldn't ever get any ``FAIL`` or ``ERROR`` test results.
 We run our full test suite before merging every patch.
 If that process discovers any problems, we don't merge the patch.
 If you do find a test error or